Awards

 Icon

 The Best Paper Award recognizes the most innovative and impactful research published in the field of resilience.
-This award is given to authors whose work demonstrates originality, rigor, and a significant contribution to the understanding or application of resilience in cities and structures.
+It honors authors whose work demonstrates originality, scientific rigor, and a significant contribution to advancing the understanding or application of resilience in cities, structures, and infrastructure systems.

 Eligibility Criteria:

-Papers must be published in the Journal of Resilient Cities and Structures (RCS) within the past year.
-Papers can contribute to either research advancements or practical applications in resilience.
+Eligible papers must be published in the Journal of Resilient Cities and Structures (RCS) within the past year.
+Submissions may include theoretical studies, experimental research, or practical applications that contribute to resilience.
 The award is open to all authors, regardless of association membership.

 Selection Process:

-A selection committee reviews all nominated papers.
-Papers are evaluated based on originality, significance, and contribution to the field of resilience.
-The winning paper is chosen through a rigorous peer-review process conducted by experts.
+A committee of experts reviews all nominated papers.
+Each submission is evaluated based on its originality, significance, methodological quality, and contribution to the field of resilience.
+The winning paper is selected through a rigorous peer-review and consensus process.

 Key Deadlines: